All About Irish Whiskeys

 Touring the Distillery

 Set in an area of natural beauty a short distance from the Giant's Causeway, Bushmills was granted its first license in 1608, although records refer as far back as 1276.
-Visitors to the distillery are shown around a higgledy-piggledy collection of redbrick and whitewashed buildings that include 11 warehouses brimming with 187,000 barrels of whiskey.
+Visitors to the distillery are shown around a jumbled collection of redbrick and whitewashed buildings that include 20 warehouses brimming with 350,000 barrels of whiskey.
 Look out for the long rows of Oloroso sherry casks, where the drink is aged in some instances for more than 25 years (they favor a generous gestation here).
-Tours run every half hour and cost £7.50.
-If you're in the mood to splurge, take the two-hour deluxe Bush Experience tour, which explores eight varieties of whiskey and costs £70 (reservations required, with a minimum of six).
-Tasting sessions all take place in the 1608 pub where American troops were once billeted during World War II.
+A one-hour tasting session takes place in the 1608 pub where American troops were once billeted during World War II and costs £30; with a tour it is £37.
+A deluxe package tour with premium tasting and a personalized bottle of 12-year-old Bushmills costs £150 and leaves at midday.

 There are no results